LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 proprietary directives unless you first specify how the directives should be handled.
 Several actions are possible on a per-directive
-basis: ignoring the directive (i.e. do not copy the directive, although a goal can be proved as a consequence), rewriting and copy the directive to the generated Prolog files, or rewriting and recompiling the resulting directive.
+basis: ignoring the directive (i.e. do not copy the directive, although a goal can be proved as a consequence), rewriting and copying the directive to the generated Prolog files, or rewriting and recompiling the resulting directive.
 To specify these actions, the adapter files contain clauses for the internal ``'$lgt_prolog_term_expansion'/2`` predicate.